 The desert experiences sandstorms, carried on winds moving at up to 177 kph (110 mph).

 Afghanistan is among the poorest countries on Earth.
-More than 53% of the population live under the poverty line.
+The per capita GDP is just $1,100 US, and about 36% of the population live under the poverty line.

 The economy of Afghanistan receives large infusions of foreign aid, totaling billions of U.S. dollars annually.